2018ik/2018ik.github.io/_wiki/lords_table.markdown

 ### Lord's Supper

-The Lord's supper is actually different from the Lord's table (1 Cor.
+The Lord's supper is an aspect of the Lord's table for the remembrance of the Lord (1 Cor.
 11:20).
 The table is for our enjoyment of Him while the Lord's supper is for His satisfaction.

 ## Testimonies